microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaIdentityProvider.md

 ```

 ## Description
-this cmdlet can be used to update the properties of an existing identity provider.
+This cmdlet can be used to update the properties of an existing identity provider.
 The type of the identity provider cannot be modified.

 ## Examples